Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azuread-sspr-deployment-and-detection.md

 ```

 ### Reset of two-factor authentication credentials by admin
 The next query is very simple but effective.
 Alert will be triggered if an admin have reset the password and modification of StrongAuthenticationMethod was stated.
 Maximum time difference between both events can be adjusted.
-This could be an indication of account takeover as part of suspicious activity.
+This could be an indication of account takeover by a compromissed account.

 ```
 let timeFrame = 1h;